From Pascal's Theorem to the geometry of Ziegler's line arrangements: Introduction

 belongs to $I_8$ but not to $J_8$. \end{thm} In view of Theorem \ref{thm1}, our Theorem \ref{PascalThm} yields the following. \begin{cor} Assume that the vertices $A_1, \ldots, A_6$ of the hexagon $\HH$ are situated on a conic, which is either smooth or a union of two distinct lines.
-Consider the line arrangement
+Consider the associated line arrangement $\A=\A(A_1, \ldots, A_6)$ and assume that $\A$ satisfies Assumption \ref{Ass0}.
+Then, if we set $\A:f=0$, one has ${\rm mdr}(f) =5$ and $\A$ is not 2-formal. \end{cor}